Shinmera/verbose/README.md

     (ql:quickload :verbose)

-By default, a new logging thread is already started and set up with a REPL-Faucet on the INFO level, that simply prints log messages from the INFO level and above to the standard output:
+By default --if threading is available-- a new logging thread is already started and set up with a REPL-Faucet on the INFO level, that simply prints log messages from the INFO level and above to the standard output:

-    (v:info :TEST "Hello world!")
+    (v:info :test "Hello world!")
     => LOG: 2014-04-01 13:32:49 [INFO ] <TEST>: Hello world!

-Each logging statement expects a category and a format string.
-Optionally you can pass in format arguments:
+Each logging statement expects a category and a datum.
+The simplest case for a datum is a format string:

-    (v:info :TEST "2+2=~f" (+ 2 2))
+    (v:info :test "2+2=~f" (+ 2 2))
     => LOG: 2014-04-01 13:33:20 [INFO ] <TEST>: 2+2=4.0

+However, you can also pass in different objects, as well as extend the behaviour by adding methods to `log`:

+    (v:info :test (make-condition 'error))
+    (v:info :test 'simple-error :format-control "Hey!")
+    (v:info :test #'bt:current-thread)

 You can change the logging level of the REPL-Faucet easily.
 The available levels by default are `:FATAL` `:SEVERE` `:ERROR` `:WARN` `:INFO` `:DEBUG` `:TRACE`.